pat-lego/adobe-sign-sandbox/README.md

 5. Can Adobe Sign agreements contain file attachments?

 Yes, there is a file attachment component that will convert all attachments to the PDF and add it to the signed agreement.

+6. What files does Adobe Sign support for signing?

+Answer: Word, Excel, Powerpoint, Images, HTML, Text